pollination/pollination-docs/model-editor/commands.md

 #### Use Current Story Height

-A boolean to note if the current story heights and elevation should be used for the newly created room.
-Unselect this option to be able to overwrite the default values.
+Select to use the current story height for the newly created room.
+Unselect this option to be able to have specify the room height and floor elevation explicitly.

 </details>

-Create room from selected closed polylines.
-Set the room display name, and adjust the `Floor Height` and `Floor to Ceiling Height` if needed.
+Create a room from the selected closed polylines.
+Set the room name and adjust the `Floor Height` and `Floor to Ceiling Height` if needed.
 By default, the command uses the heights of the current active story.

 {% embed url="https://drive.google.com/open?id=1XeG30cXVSHu2TiNZN3ZKgAH351YQvlFe&usp=drive_fs" %}
 Create Room